I’m asked about the best laptops for freelancers a LOT.

 The choice between Apple and Microsoft is one that fiercely divides opinion.
 I’m going to put it straight out there that I am a Mac user nowadays, but for many years I was firmly committed to Windows.

 I’d also like to make clear that I think I can be properly subjective about this.
-I have technical qualifications from both Microsoft and Apple, and although a MacBook Pro is my “daily driver,” I also have a Windows machine for gaming.
+I have technical qualifications from both Microsoft and Apple, and although a MacBook Pro is my “daily driver,” I also have a Windows machine for gaming and certain tasks.
 I’m certainly not blindly devoted to Apple.

 My first point, and it’s an important one, is that it’s pretty unlikely that any freelance work will require you to choose one platform over the other.
-File compatibility is rarely a problem nowadays, a lot of software is in the cloud anyway, and even Microsoft’s own Office 365 is fully compatible with both platforms.
+File compatibility is rarely a problem nowadays, a lot of software is in the cloud anyway.
+Even Microsoft’s own Office 365 is fully compatible with both platforms.

 As such, it really does come down to personal preference, and a lot of this will be around which operating system you are most used to: Windows or MacOS.
 They both do various things in different ways, and switching between the two involves a learning curve.
 If you already feel you are a “power user” of either operating system, switching to the other WILL slow you down until you adapt.

 One thing Windows fans frequently cite as a reason to criticise Apple is pricing.
 Apple’s products are not cheap.
 Although prices have come down a bit recently, it’s definitely possible to buy new Windows computers for less money.
 That said, the laptops at the “budget” end of the scale typically have a distinctly “budget” feel to them.

 Graduate to the more desirable Windows laptops and you’ll soon see prices that are closer or equal to Apple’s for equivalent specifications.
 This is more and more the case these days.